AnasKhan2310/MDB-Movie-Review-Sentiment-Analysis-using-LSTM/README.md

 This project aims to build a deep learning model to classify movie reviews as **Positive 😊** or **Negative 😞** based on their textual content.

 The dataset used is the **IMDB 50K Movie Reviews Dataset** from Kaggle.
-Each review is labeled with a sentiment (positive/negative), making it ideal for binary sentiment classification tasks.
+Each review is labeled with a sentiment (positive/negative),making it ideal for binary sentiment classification tasks.

 ---